hps/docs-test/09-demo.md

 {% endhighlight %}

 <a id="iframes-code-sample"></a>

 > iFrames Tokenization

 {% highlight html %}
 {% include samples/iframes.html %}
 {% endhighlight %}

+To a customer, both examples are the same, but according to PCI-DSS, only `Example B` will help keep you PCI compliant with as little scope as possible.
+The fields in `Example A` are your typical `input` elements that are hosted on your payment page.
+The fields in `Example B` are also your typical `input` elements, but they are wrapped inside of `iframe` elements that are hosted on Heartland's payment gateway.

+While there are some limitations to using `iframe` elements, our Javascript library has tried to remove most pain points for integrators wishing to embed these fields seamlessly into their existing solutions.

+Feel free to click the `Show Code` buttons in the samples, if you haven't already, to view the necessary HTML and Javascript for each solution.

 <script type="text/javascript">
   (function (document, Heartland) {